 Exploring Cumberland’s Mount and the Nine Yard Oak

 Well, amongst the most trying of times, this covid-era lockdown is bringing some shards of light.
-With our once a day walk in the woods and fields and plenty of time to research and reflect, Jeremy Taylor’s next published work ‘Staverton – Wonderland of Kings’ is fast approaching it’s final tweaks and we’re hoping to be able to share Part 1 ‘It’s place in the sacral landscape of the Sandlings’ in June around the Summer Solstice.
+With our once a day walk in the woods and fields and plenty of time to research and reflect, Jeremy Taylor’s next published work ‘Staverton – Wonderland of Kings’ is fast approaching it’s final tweaks and we’re hoping to be able to share Part 1 ‘It’s place in the sacral landscape of the Sandlings’ in the Summer.

 As a taster, take a look at this video that Jeremy took when he was fortunate enough to be allowed access to the private part of Staverton Park to explore the area around the earthwork of Cumberland’s Mount and his search for the Nine Yard Oak.
 It’s a mind-blowing primal landscape, and a visit not to be forgotten.